GoogleChrome/developer.chrome.com/site/en/docs/workbox/troubleshooting-and-logging/index.md

 ### With or without a bundler

 Bundlers are tools that take code from individual modules and create JavaScript output that's ready to run in the browser.
 When using a bundler, you might also use a bundler-specific Workbox plugin that helps with precaching, like [`workbox-webpack-plugin`](/docs/workbox/modules/workbox-webpack-plugin), or you might just be bundling up Workbox runtime caching logic.
-Either way, Workbox's logging is influenced by setting a production mode in the bundler’s configuration:
+Either way, Workbox's logging is influenced by setting a production mode in the bundler's configuration:

 - In webpack, the [`mode` configuration option](https://webpack.js.org/configuration/mode/) can be set to `'production'` or `'development'`. `workbox-webpack-plugin` will use the production or development logging in Workbox based on this value.
 - For Rollup, [`rollup-plugin-workbox`](https://www.npmjs.com/package/rollup-plugin-workbox) accepts a `mode` configuration option that also affects whether Workbox logs anything to the console.
 If you're using Rollup without the Workbox-specific plugin, you'll need to configure [`@rollup/plugin-replace`](https://www.npmjs.com/package/@rollup/plugin-replace) to substitute `process.env.NODE_ENV` with `'development'` or `'production'`.

 Suppose the default logging behavior must be overridden in development.
 In that case, the appropriate Workbox plugin for your bundler should allow you to hardcode a preference for debugging logs in its configuration.
-For example, you could disable logging in Workbox via `workbox-webpack-plugin`’s `mode` option for the [`GenerateSW` method](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-webpack-plugin.GenerateSW#GenerateSW).
+For example, you could disable logging in Workbox via `workbox-webpack-plugin`'s `mode` option for the [`GenerateSW` method](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-webpack-plugin.GenerateSW#GenerateSW).

 ### Without a bundler

 While bundlers are great, not every project needs them.
-If you find yourself in a situation where you want to add Workbox to a project that doesn’t use a bundler, [`workbox-sw`](/docs/workbox/modules/workbox-sw) is the way to go.
+If you find yourself in a situation where you want to add Workbox to a project that doesn't use a bundler, [`workbox-sw`](/docs/workbox/modules/workbox-sw) is the way to go.

 The `workbox-sw` module simplifies loading other Workbox modules (e.g., `workbox-routing`, `workbox-precaching`, etc) from a CDN.
 Whether it loads the development or production bundles depends on the URL used to access your web app.
 By default, `workbox-sw` loads the development version of Workbox if your web app is running on `http://localhost`, and the production version at all other times.

-You can override the default behavior by calling Workbox’s [`setConfig` method](https://developers.google.com/web/tools/workbox/reference-docs/latest/workbox#.setConfig) to set the `debug` option to `true`:
+You can override the default behavior by calling Workbox's [`setConfig` method](https://developers.google.com/web/tools/workbox/reference-docs/latest/workbox#.setConfig) to set the `debug` option to `true`:

 ```js
 // Load workbox-sw from a CDN